 Keeping your house warm when you are out is generally seen as wasteful… why heat when you are not there?
 However, if you do operate with a timer, and allow the house to cool down during the daytime or overnight, then you will need to operate the radiators at an elevated temperature so as to ‘catch-up’, and get the rooms back to a comfortable temperature.
 The COP will be lower at this time, so you get less heat for your money whist operating ‘timed’.
 But if timed, you need less total heat due to the lower average temperature of the house.
 That said, heat is stored in the building’s fabric, so heating while you are out at work is not as wasteful as you may first think.

 Both factors (on-all-the-time low, or intermittent and high) can tend to balance out.
 What you gain on one, you can lose on the other, and vice-versa.
 The best efficiency is likely to be found with far longer run times than we are traditionally used to.
-Instead of starting heating 1.5 hours before you get up, try 3 or even as much as 6 hours before, but adjust the circulating water temperature down first.
+Instead of starting heating 1.5 hours before you get up, try 3 or even as much as 5 hours before, but adjust the circulating water temperature down first (or reduce the heating curve).

 The thermal ‘weight’ (or mass) of the building will have a big impact here.
 If the building is an old brick house (heavy), and a set-back (reduced) temperature is programmed for the night or un-occupied day, then the radiators may need to be considerably warmer to provide comfort in the evenings – not helped by the cold walls.
 So, in this instance, like the race of the tortoise and the hare, the on-all-the-time tortoise can have the edge due to the good COP resulting from the constantly-enabled lukewarm radiators.